Ehsan70/TheGodProject/README.md

 Note that in the build step tests are run, the lambda talks to dynamoDb so I had to give it full access to dynamoDb for now.

 - [ ] Tighten the access to DnamoDb tables

+# Tests
+unittet module is used.

+You can run just the aws tests by executing: `python -m unittest discover -s tests -p "*_aws.py"`

+In order to run all the tests run: `python -m unittest discover tests`